utopia-foss/utopia/doc/usage/implement/unit-tests.rst

 ----------------------------------
 Frequently, tests or models require some kind of logger, random number generator, and some form of configuration.
 The ``BaseInfrastructure`` fixture provides these tools.
-It can be specialized to the need of the currently used test module using inheritance from the base class:
+It can be tailored to the need of the currently used test module by using inheritance from the base class:

 .. code-block:: c++